xanthium-enterprises/Reading-Writing-Arduino-internal-EEPROM-Memory/README.md

 Clone or download this repository to access the code examples and [documentation](https://www.youtube.com/watch?v=q2yXXJkgqUk).

 ## What you will Learn

+ - How to determine the size of internal eeprom of Arduino programmatically
+ - How to read and write a byte to the internal eeprom of Arduino
+ - How to read and write a string of characters (array) to the internal eeprom of Arduino
+ - How to read and write a multi byte  float or double datatype to the internal eeprom of Arduino
+ - How to read and write a struct datatype to the internal eeprom of Arduino

 ## License
 This project is licensed under the MIT License, so feel free to use, modify, and distribute it as needed.